BBC Licence Fee (Civil Penalty) Bill

 Overview

-This bill aims to decriminalize non-payment of the BBC television licence fee in England, Wales, Scotland, and Northern Ireland.
-Instead of a criminal offense, non-payment will become subject to a civil penalty.
+This bill aims to decriminalize non-payment of the BBC television licence fee in England, Wales, Scotland, and Northern Ireland, changing the penalty from a criminal offence to a civil monetary penalty.

 Description

-The core change introduced by the BBC Licence Fee (Civil Penalty) Bill is the amendment of Section 363 of the Communications Act 2003.
-This section currently makes non-payment of the licence fee a criminal offence.
-The bill replaces "guilty of an offence" with "liable to a civil monetary penalty" throughout the relevant sections.
-A new subsection (4) is added, specifying that the civil penalty will be a fixed amount not exceeding double the cost of the licence fee.
-The Secretary of State will have the power to create regulations for the transition, which will need approval from both Houses of Parliament.
+The BBC Licence Fee (Civil Penalty) Bill amends Section 363 of the Communications Act 2003.
+Currently, non-payment of the licence fee is a criminal offence.
+This bill replaces this with a civil monetary penalty.
+Instead of facing prosecution, individuals who fail to pay will now face a financial penalty.
+This penalty will be a fixed amount, capped at double the cost of the licence fee.
+The Secretary of State will have the power to create regulations regarding the transition to this new system, subject to parliamentary approval.
+The bill will come into force two months after it is passed and will apply across the UK.

 Government Spending